magstewart/wildfire-project/README.md

-# Using Machine Learning to Optimize Wildifre Investigations
+# Using Machine Learning to Optimize Wildfire Investigations

 The objective of this project is to create a tool to optimize the process of wildfire investigations.
 Machine learning is used to predict the probability of human cause and produce a priority sort order for investigations.
 This tool would enable Washington state to reduce the number of investigations each year by 70% while maximizing the amount of fire suppression funds that can be recovered. <br>